LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 The actual exam took around an hour.
 Anna, the English coordinator, was with me the whole time from the moment things started.
 She walked me through each test as it happened, explained what they were checking, and made it way less intimidating than I expected.

-3. Consultation — deciding on the surgery type
+3. Consultation — deciding on the vision correction type

-After the exam, I sat down with a doctor to go over the results and confirm what surgery I was eligible for.
+After the exam, I sat down with a doctor to go over the results and confirm which vision correction option I was eligible for.
 Thankfully, SMILE LASIK was confirmed as viable for me.

 I had a ton of questions going into this consultation.
-Like I mentioned — a lot.
 Anna translated everything in both directions, and nobody seemed rushed.
 The doctors didn't give off that "okay wrap it up" energy that you sometimes get.
 That made a big difference.

 Side note: my girlfriend went through the same exam and got told she wasn't eligible for SMILE LASIK — corneal thickness too borderline for her prescription.
 She was disappointed, but honestly it actually made me trust the clinic more.